yaqwsx/KiKit/docs/fabrication/jlcpcb.md

 ## Correction of the Footprint Position

-It is possible that orientation footprints in your SMD does not match the orientation of the components in the SMD assembly service.
-There are two
+It is possible that the orientation of footprints in your design does not match the orientation expected by the SMD assembly service.
+There are two solutions:
-solutions:

 - correct the orientation in the library or
 - apply KiKit's orientation corrections.